-In the case of both CVAs and IVAs the arrangement must take the form of a composition in satisfaction of the company's or individual's debts or a scheme of arrangement of their affairs.
+The arrangement must take the form of a composition in satisfaction of the company's debts or a scheme of arrangement of its affairs.

-1.3 Members should refer to the relevant legislation which, for a CVA, is contained in sections 1-7B (inclusive) of the IA 1986, Schedule A1 to the IA 1986 and rules 1.1-1.54 (inclusive) of the Rules, as amended.
-IVAs are dealt with at sections 252-263 (inclusive) of the IA 1986 and rules 5.1-5.38 (inclusive) of the Rules, as amended.
+1.3 Members should refer to the relevant legislation which, for a CVA, is contained in sections 1 - 7B (inclusive) of the IA 1986 Schedule A1 to the IA 1986 and Rules 1.1 - 1.45 (inclusive) of the Rules, as amended.